younes-ouhra/digital-electronics-logic-function-simulation/README.md

 # Digital Electronics - Logic Function Simulation
 ## About
-<p>This project was built along with the Laboratory Digital Electronics at the Technical University of Applied Sciences of Regensburg, Bavaria, Germany.
-The simulation of the following logic function is the focus of the project.</p>
+<p>This project was built along with the Laboratory Digital Electronics at the Technical University of Applied Sciences of Regensburg (OTH Regensburg), Bavaria, Germany.
+The simulation of the following logic function with AMD Vivado is the focus of the project.</p>
 <img width="122" alt="image" src="https://github.com/user-attachments/assets/59877f2e-9626-4ffb-997a-ef6612e4f434" />

 <p>This function has the following truth table:</p>